OConnorPortfolio/Frans-Fantastic-Fish-App/README.md

 ![Upload Screen](screenshots/app.png)

-Frans Fantastic Fish App is a versatile tool designed for processing Google image JSON files exported from Google Takeout.
-The app extracts essential information, allowing users to generate a CSV for creating a heatmap showcasing when and where fish were caught.
+Frans Fantastic Fish App is a tool designed for a specific user and use case.
+Processing Google image JSON files exported from Google Takeout.
+The app extracts essential information, allowing users to generate a CSV in order to create a heatmap showcasing when and where fish were caught.

 ## Table of Contents
 - [Technologies Used](#technologies-used)